juxor/afaq/markdown/secA5.md

 Power**). **Beneath the Paving Stones** by edited Dark Star is a good anthology of situationist works relating to Paris 68 (it also contains Brinton's essay).

+[‹ A.4 Who are the major anarchist thinkers?](/afaq/secA4.html "Go to previous page" ) [up](/afaq/secAcon.html "Go to parent page" ) [Section B - Why do anarchists oppose the current system? ›](/afaq/secBcon.html "Go to next page" )